Philip Ryken: Scholarship

 Ryken has also coauthored a series of commentaries on individual books of the Bible with R. Kent Hughes.
 Ryken and his father, literary scholar Leland Ryken, have collaborated to produce a study Bible, and the father-son team worked with James Wilhoit to write Ryken's Bible Handbook, which focuses on the literary genres and styles in each book of the Bible.

+Criticism

+In July 2026, The Roys Report published an investigation reporting that Ryken had been formally censured by the Philadelphia Presbytery of the Presbyterian Church in America (PCA) in 2017 for his handling of abuse allegations against Paul Jones, the longtime music director at Tenth Presbyterian Church, where Ryken served as senior minister from 2001 to 2010.
+According to the report, the PCA concluded that Ryken and other church leaders had failed to conduct an adequate investigation, withheld information from the congregation, and prioritized the church's institutional reputation over the welfare of abuse victims.
+The article also cited a later GRACE (Godly Response to Abuse in the Christian Environment) investigation, which concluded that the church's response allowed Jones to continue abusive behavior.
+The report further alleged that Ryken demonstrated a similar pattern while serving as president of Wheaton College by declining to publicly disclose allegations against a former administrator accused of sexual abuse.
+According to Wheaton College, Ryken informed the board of trustees of the PCA censure, accepted the denomination's admonition, and publicly apologized for failing to provide sufficient pastoral oversight, although one abuse survivor disputed the college's characterization of Ryken's response.

 Personal life

 Ryken is the son of the Christian literary scholar and Wheaton professor emeritus Leland Ryken.
 Ryken met his wife, Lisa, while the two were students at Wheaton.
 They were married after their junior year.
 The couple have five children, and reside in Wheaton.
 He is known to enjoy basketball, soccer, golf, and poetry.